2002 NBA Finals: New Jersey Nets

 In the first round of the playoffs, New Jersey survived a scare against the Indiana Pacers, escaping game five in double overtime to advance.
 It was the Nets' first playoff series win since 1984.
 They then dismissed the Charlotte Hornets in five games before meeting their Atlantic Division rivals, the Boston Celtics, in the conference finals.
 The Nets and Celtics split the first two games in New Jersey before moving to Boston.
-In Game 3, the Nets were dominating the Celtics, leading by as much as 21 in the fourth quarter.
+In game 3, the Nets were dominating the Celtics, leading by as much as 21 in the fourth quarter.
 However, Boston, led by small forward Paul Pierce, then proceeded to outscore New Jersey 41–16 in the final period, rallying to win 94 to 90.
 Pierce himself scored 19 points, more than the Nets combined in the fourth, to complete the greatest fourth-quarter comeback in NBA playoff history.

-The Nets rebounded in a 94–92 Game 4 victory, that saw another Boston comeback, albeit one that fell short because Pierce missed crucial free throws late.
+The Nets rebounded in a 94–92 game 4 victory, that saw another Boston comeback, albeit one that fell short because Pierce missed crucial free throws late.
 New Jersey then took control of the series and won the next two games in large fashion to finish off Boston in six games, earning the franchise's first NBA Finals appearance and becoming the third former American Basketball Association (ABA) team to make the Finals (the Spurs and the Pacers being the first two).
 With averages of 17.5 points, 11.2 rebounds, and 10.2 assists per game during the six-game conference finals, Kidd become only the fourth player in NBA history to average a triple-double over a course of a series and the second to have at least three.

 Los Angeles Lakers

-All-Star center Shaquille O'Neal averaged 27 points and 11 rebounds in the regular season.
+All-Star center Shaquille O'Neal averaged 27 points and 11 rebounds in the regular season in 67 games.